Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture

 \section{Introduction}

-Precision agriculture \cite{zhang2002precision} is the science of observing, assessing and controlling agricultural practices such as monitoring soil, crop and climate in a field; detection and prevention of pest and disease attacks; providing a decision support system \cite{baggio2005wireless}.
+Precision agriculture \cite{zhang2002precision} is the science of observing, assessing and controlling agricultural practices such as monitoring soil, crop and climate in a field; detection and prevention of pest and disease attacks; providing a decision support system.
 It can help optimizing the natural resources needed for agricultural activities and thus ensures an efficient, sustainable and environment friendly development of agriculture.
-Remote sensing technology \cite{liaghat2010review} can be used as an effective tool in precision agriculture by providing high resolution satellite imagery with rich information about crop status, crop stresses such as nutrient and water stress, weed infestations, etc. Similarly, recent development of IoT technology \cite{zhao2010study} can also provide useful ground truth agricultural information from local sensors and agricultural drones \cite{puri2017agriculture}.
-Thus, availability of historical and real-time data has significantly improved the scope of applying artificial intelligence for precision agricultural practices \cite{jha2019comprehensive,smith2020getting}.
+Remote sensing and IoT technology \cite{liaghat2010review} can be used as effective tools in precision agriculture by providing high resolution satellite imagery data with rich information about crop status, crop and water stresses, and ground truth agricultural information from local sensors and agricultural drones.
+Thus, availability of historical and real-time data has significantly improved the scope of applying artificial intelligence for precision agricultural practices \cite{jha2019comprehensive}.

-In this work, we primarily focus on soil moisture, which is an important component of precision agriculture for crop health and stress management, irrigation scheduling, food quality and supply chain \cite{kechavarzi2010role}.
-Soil moisture measures the amount of water stored in various depth of soil.
-Forecasting high resolution and accurate soil moisture well ahead of time helps to save natural resources such as water and also controls the stress level of the crops.
-Soil moisture can be measured by soil sensors in the field \cite{hummel2001soil} or physics based land surface models \cite{rui2011readme}.
-However, they have several shortcomings.
-Deploying soil moisture sensors on a vast region is expensive and they cannot provide forecasts.
+Soil moisture is an important component of precision agriculture \cite{zhang2002precision} for crop health and stress management, irrigation scheduling, food quality and supply chain.
+Soil moisture measures the amount of water stored in various depths of soil.
+Forecasting high resolution and accurate soil moisture well ahead of time helps to save natural resources such as water.
+Soil moisture can be measured by soil sensors in the field \cite{hummel2001soil} or by physics based land surface models \cite{rui2011readme}.
+However, deploying soil moisture sensors on a vast region is expensive.
+They also cannot provide forecasts.
 Physics based soil moisture estimation can be quite accurate, but they need extremely rich set of input features such as different soil properties, landscape information, crop information which are difficult to obtain.
 These physical models are also computationally heavy, making them infeasible to scale over a larger region.